 Jersey Kayak Adventures Wildlife Watching Code

-The sea kayak offers a fantastic platform, from which to see sea birds and seals, and even whales and dolphins in their natural habitat.
-To experience the nature of the sea at such close quarters is an amazing privilege, but like all privileges, it carries a responsibility.
+The sea kayak offers a fantastic platform to see sea birds, seals, and even whales and dolphins in their natural habitat.
+To experience the nature of the sea at such close quarters is a fantastic privilege, but like all privileges, it carries a responsibility.

 In our enthusiasm to see wildlife, we can accidentally cause disturbance without realising it.
-A good way to minimise our impact on coastal and marine life is to learn more about it.
+Learning more about it is an excellent way to minimise our impact on coastal and marine life.
 Knowing the breeding season of birds and seals, for instance, will help us to avoid getting too close when they are most sensitive to our presence.

-A good principle is: If the wildlife appears to be agitated, then you are to close.
+A good principle is: If the wildlife appears agitated, you are too close.

 Signs of disturbance